Lloyd Perrett: 2019

-Alike the previous season, Perrett has spent most of his 2019 pre-season on the bench due to lack of fitness with completing Hasler's training regimes.
-Perrett will be off-contract beyond 2019.
-Unfortunately, Perrett's playing career at Manly appears slim, as he took part in playing both his trial games alongside reserve grade players.
+Like the previous season, Perrett spent most of his 2019 pre-season on the bench due to lack of fitness with completing Hasler's training regimes.
+Perrett was off-contract beyond 2019.
+Unfortunately, Perrett's playing career at Manly appeared slim, as he took part in playing both his trial games alongside reserve grade players.

 On 6 May, Perrett was selected for the Canterbury Cup NSW residents side to play against the Queensland residents representative team.

 Perrett featured in both of Manly's finals matches after the club finished in 6th place at the end of the regular season.
 Perrett started both games from the bench as Manly reached the second week of the finals series before they were eliminated by South Sydney 34-26 at ANZ Stadium.

 In November 2019, it was announced that Perrett had been released by Manly-Warringah.

 On 26 November, it was revealed that Perrett was on a train and trial contract with the Brisbane Broncos.

+Statistics

+Post NRL

+Perrett on May 1 2024 said he had sought legal advice to sue his former team Manly-Warringah after suffering his heat stroke which ultimately ended his NRL career after he suffered a seizure during a pre-season training session after being denied water during training.
+Perrett had said he was launching legal action to hold the training staff accountable because of what happened to Keith Titmuss being Perrett's final straw.
+Perrett said he has been wracked with survivors guilt since and speaks regularly with a therapist, and paperwork with the courts would be actioned in the coming months.
+On September 18 2024, it was announced that Perrett had taken steps in moving forward with suing the Manly club and his legal team requested documents of Perrett's time playing for Manly.